 Typically mushrooms will reduce in size quite a bit after cooking.
 On the contrary, my oyster mushrooms stayed about the same size once cooked, so be sure you don’t slice them too thick thinking they will shrink.
 I found slicing them anywhere between 1/4 – 1/2 inch was perfect.

-For the cream we’ll be making a heavy cream using cashews and non-dairy milk.
+For the vegan cream we’ll be making a heavy cream using cashews and non-dairy milk.
 I’ve used my go-to brand, Silk Unsweetened Almond Milk, but their Silk Unsweetened Cashew Milk would be great as well.

 If you’re not familiar with Silk’s brand non-dairy milks, they are non-GMO verified and fortified with calcium and vitamins D & E. They do not contain any junk fillers or carrageenan.
 I love my Silk!
 They have tons of options and are pretty awesome!